 Chronic Obstructive Pulmonary Disease

-Prophylactic Antibiotics for the Prevention of COPD Exacerbation [Cochrane for Clinicians]
+Written Action Plans for Self-Management of COPD Exacerbations [Cochrane for Clinicians]

 Written self-management plans, especially those that include guidance on smoking cessation, increase health-related quality of life in patients with COPD.
 They also decrease the need for respiratory-related hospital admissions among patients with high or low baseline risk.